 We get a lot of tools in for review – some more complicated than the others.
 While we love playing with the big saws and drills and get a real thrill over putting cordless and corded power tools to the test, what is most important are tools that everyone needs.
 Tools that everyone should own.
 Sure, they may not be as glamorous as the newest 24v Orbital Action Reciprocating Saw, but they apply to many more of our readers as well.
 The Leatherman Super Tool 300 multitool is a tool that everyone can appreciate.

 Leatherman is a name that is synonymous with multitools.
 Some might say they are the Kleenex of multitools.
 You may or may not own an actual Leatherman, but if someone asks if that thing on your belt is a Leatherman, you’ll probably say yes.
-One of the newer entries into the Leatherman line is the Super Tool 300.
-It started shipping in September of 2009 and sports 19 different functions.
+One of the newer entries into the line is the Leatherman Super Tool 300 multitool.
+It sports 19 different functions.

 - 420HC Clip Point Knife with Straight Edge

 - 420HC Sheepsfoot Serrated Knife

 - Stranded-wire Cutters

 - Wire Stripper

 - Electrical Crimper